Aleksandr Zuyev (pilot)

-Aleksandr Mikhailovich Zuyev (Александр Михайлович Зуев; July 17, 1961 – June 10, 2001) was a Soviet pilot who defected to Turkey with his MiG-29 on May 20, 1989.
+Aleksandr Mikhailovich Zuyev (Александр Михайлович Зуев; July 17, 1961 – June 10, 2001) was a Soviet pilot who defected to the United States by flying to Turkey with his MiG-29 on May 20, 1989.

 Defection

 Zuyev was an interceptor pilot with the VVS Frontal Aviation Regiment based at Mikha Tskhakaya, Georgian SSR (present day Senaki, Georgia).
 The day before his defection, he baked a large cake, having mixed a large amount of sleeping pills in the batter.
 He then announced that his wife was pregnant with a boy, and invited the personnel in his regiment to celebrate.
 During the party, Zuyev handed each a slice, except for four people: the commander who was preparing a flight plan, two mechanics on guard duty, and a unit member who was expected to be at another base.

 When everyone was asleep, Zuyev cut the telephone lines, then approached the aircraft.
 The two sentries would not let him near the airplane.
 Zuyev returned and waited for some time past shift change time.
 The second shift was incapacitated, so one of the sentries went to the squadron.
 While he was gone, Zuyev approached the airplane and informed the mechanic on guard duty that his replacement would be late and that Zuyev would fill in.
 This mechanic, already upset about his relief being late, was happy to hand Zuyev his assault rifle and walk away.

 The other mechanic found everyone asleep at the squadron, and became suspicious of a problem.
 He returned to the airplane and confronted Zuyev.
 Zuyev tried but failed to disarm the mechanic, and then wounded him with his pistol.
 Zuyev himself sustained an arm wound.

 The aircraft were almost ready and Zuyev took off in one.
-After takeoff, he had planned to shoot other aircraft on the ground, but failed because he forgot to remove one of the two locks on the gun.
+After takeoff, he had planned to shoot other aircraft on the ground, but failed because he forgot to remove one of the two locks on the aircraft's cannon.
 He then flew 240 km south across the Black Sea to Trabzon, Turkey, where the aircraft was impounded.
 The plane Zuyev had flown was one that had been in storage, and shreds of tarpaulin were still hanging from parts of the plane after it landed.